-The avant garde may have created a brand new genre
+The avant garde tattoo artist may have created a brand new genre

 Story by Stephanie Collazo Photos by Ryan Gibson